danmorreale/Phylogenomic-analysis-of-the-understudied-Neisseriaceae/Readme.md

 ## File Guide
 This project includes several folders with additonal data and resources used in the analysis of this work.

+Phylogenomic-analysis-of-the-understudied-Neisseriaceae/FastANI_inputs
+    FastANI inputs used to calculate ANI scores, ddH, and associated plots.
+Includes relevant R projects.
+Phylogenomic-analysis-of-the-understudied-Neisseriaceae/roary
+    Roary output files.
+Each output file is saved with the sequence similarity used in the analysis.
+Phylogenomic-analysis-of-the-understudied-Neisseriaceae/script
+    Additional custom scripts used in analysis pipeline.
+Phylogenomic-analysis-of-the-understudied-Neisseriaceae/Tables
+    Additional Tables.
+Phylogenomic-analysis-of-the-understudied-Neisseriaceae/Tree_Files
+    Output RAxML and IQTree tree files.
+Can be viewed in Itol or other tree software.